Sunset18898/learnxinyminutes-docs/yaml.html.markdown

 - [Leigh Brenecki, 'https://leigh.net.au']
 - [Suhas SG, 'https://github.com/jargnar']

+Guess the passwords of xiaoming@gmail.com and whitetoilet@gmail.com until succeed
 ---

 YAML is a data serialisation language designed to be directly writable and